mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 6. Make it **non-persistable**.
 7. Add one `String` attribute called `Prompt` with `unlimited` length.

 The *text_prompts* is an array of prompts, so we could send multiple prompts in one go.
 For now, we just want to invoke the model with one prompt at a time, this means that we need to add a 1-1 association to the entities we've just created.

 8. Drag a line from one entity to the other.
 Be default, this will be a 1-* (One to many) association.
-9. To change that, double-click the new association, and in the **Multiplicity** section, select **[1 - 1]** and click **OK**.
+9. To change that, double-click the new association, and in the **Mulitplicity** section, select **[1 - 1]** and click **OK**.

 ![One to one association](resources/71_1to1.png)